Australia

 Jervis Bay

 Famed for possessing the whitest sand in Australia and turquoise waters to rival those of any, Jervis Bay offers a wealth of swimming, kayaking, boating, fishing, standup paddle boarding and surfing activities.
 Immerse yourself in nature here—Jervis Bay is home to two national parks, as well as Jervis Bay Marine Park, a haven for bottlenose dolphins, fur seals, little penguins and sea dragons.
 Booderee National Park boasts a menagerie of wildlife and swimming with the bottlenose dolphins is an absolute bucket-list moment.
-If you’re after bushland and bird song, stay at Hyams Beach Seaside Cottages—just 60 metres from the water, these pocket-sized dwellings boast quaint porches and gorgeous ocean views.
+If you’re after bushland and bird song, I'd be staying at Hyams Beach Seaside Cottages—just 60 metres from the water, these pocket-sized dwellings boast quaint porches and gorgeous ocean views.

 the white sand meets lush greenery in Jervis Bay